caseydaly/LabelboxToTFRecord/README.md

 # LabelboxToTFRecord
-Convert Labelbox json format to TFRecord format.
+Download Labelbox data, and optionally convert to TFRecord format.